Revised January 13, 2020

 - To comply with applicable law or a court order, subpoena, request from government or law enforcement, or other legal process;

-- To investigate, prevent, or take action regarding illegal activities, suspected fraud, violations of our terms and conditions, or situations involving threats to our property or the property or physical safety of any person or third party;
+- To investigate, prevent, or take action regarding illegal activities, suspected fraud, or situations involving threats to our property or the property or physical safety of any person or third party;

 - To establish, protect, or exercise our legal rights or defend against legal claims; or